Sandpiper by Elizabeth Bishop

 As I’m reading Elizabeth Bishop

-An insect starts to crawl on my body.
+an insect starts to crawl on my body.

-The spider on my hand that I blow up
+the spider on my hand that I blow up

-I have climbed through the forest up the hill
+I’m a path through the forest up the hill

-I’m a highway where flies also alight.
+like I’m a tarmac too where flies alight.

 If you don’t want this to happen don’t take

-Off your clothes and lie down in the leaves.
+off your clothes and lie down in the leaves.
 Come

-What may I’d rather be naked with some
+what may I’d rather be naked with some

-Elizabeth Bishop and flies that make
+ants crawling over me and flies that make

-My skin tickle.
+my skin tickle.
 To be totally free

-Let it be.
+let it be.
 God, the sky is pretty.